On the relative Gersten conjecture for Milnor K-theory in the smooth case: Milnor -theory, Chow groups with coefficients and geometric representation

-The next property we need is homotopy invariance.
-We need to introduce some notation and definitions.
+In order to formulate the generalisation to local rings by Kerz we need to introduce some notation and definitions.
 In the following let $A$ be a semi-local domain which is factorial and has infinite residue field.
-Let $F$ be the quotient field of $A$. \begin{definition} \begin{enumerate} \item An $n$-tupel of rational functions
+Let $F$ be the quotient field of $A$. \begin{definition} \begin{enumerate} \item An $n$-tuple of rational functions